-In addition, Nunavut is severely limited in the quantity and diversity of shelter for the housing vulnerable.
-To date, the GN has not been able to develop the full range of supportive housing needed to meet the specific needs of Elders, and of the population with mental wellness issues, physical disabilities, and other life circumstances requiring supportive housing.
+Nunavut is severely limited in the quantity and diversity of shelter for the housing of vulnerable people.
+To date, the GN has not been able to develop the full range of supportive housing needed to meet the specific needs of Elders and the population with mental wellness issues, physical disabilities, and other life circumstances requiring supportive housing.